curtispuetz/pypp-cli/readme.md

-# Py++ (Compiled Python) - (Transpiles to C++) - Release v1.0.0 coming soon
+# Py++ - (Python like code that transpiles to C++) - Release v1.0.0-alpha coming soon
-This project's first version will be released soon (likely within a week from today, which is Sept.
+This project's first alpha version will be released soon (likely within a week from today, which is Sept.
 2nd).
 You will not find any usage instructions yet.
 Check back later.

-Upon Release, Py++ will be a Python framework for writing Python projects which can be transpiled into C++ (CMake) projects.
+Upon Release, Py++ will be a programming language with a syntax highly resembling Python syntax.
+In fact, the code you write is a valid subset of Python and can be run with the Python interpreter, and we will try to support Python's standard libraries.
+The code is transpiled into C++ (CMake) projects, and a C++ compiler is used.

 Below you will find sections:
 - The goal